-Part Stephens Council acknowledges the Worimi people as the traditional custodians of this land.
+Port Stephens Council acknowledges the Worimi people as the traditional custodians of this land.

-ITEM 4 - ATTACHMENT 1 DRAFT PORT STEPHENS COUNCIL SMART CITY BLUEPRINT.

-Glossary

-Apps Short for application programs, they are computer programs designed to perform a group of integrated activities for the benefit of the user, the application of typical elements of game playing (for example, point scoring, competition with others, rules of play) to other areas of activity, typically as an online marketing technique to encourage engagement with a product or service.
-Internet of Things (IoT) A system of computing devices connected via the internet enabling them to send and receive data without the need for human intervention.
-Similar to the quality of life, it is the general well-being of individuals, communities and societies related to a place.
-Open Data Data that is freely available to everyone to use and republish as they wish, without copyright, patent, or other restrictions.
+Apps Short for application programs, they are computer programs designed to perform a group of integrated activities for the benefit of the user.

+Gamification the application of typical elements of game playing (for example, point scoring, competition with others, rules of play) to other areas of activity, typically as an online marketing technique to encourage engagement with a product or service.

+Internet of Things A system of computing devices connected via the internet enabling them to send and receive data to a place

+(IoT) without the need for human intervention.

+Liveability Similar to the quality of life, it is the general well-being of individuals, communities and societies related other restrictions.

+Open Data Data that is freely available to everyone to use and republish as they wish, without copyright, patent, or